 Here when you need us.

-In all but a few instances, patients under the age of 18 must have parental or guardian consent before their emergency room evaluation.
+In all but a few instances, patients younger than 18 must have parental or guardian consent before their emergency room evaluation.
 Patients who plan to be out of town, for example on vacation, should leave a written consent designating who can authorize care in their absence.
-Most often, this is an individual who will be caring for any children under the age of 18, whether family member or a friend.
+Most often, this is an individual who will be caring for any children younger than of 18, whether a family member or a friend.

 Dial 911 for an emergency.

 Hours: 24 hours a day

 For patients needing more extensive medial support at another facility, Tri-County Health Care offers the ability to quickly transport patients via MedFlight with its helipad access.
 Adjacent to the ambulance entrance and emergency department, emergency personnel can quickly transport trauma patients to and from the hospital within minutes.

 When patients arrive by their own means to the emergency room, the first step includes a triage visit with a nurse.
 This nurse will assess the patient and collect a set of vitals (including blood pressure and temperature) prior to the emergency room visit.
 This defined process helps the staff prioritize issues based on established emergency guidelines.